...

 Types of Internet Service Providers

-There are different ways how ISPs are operating in the United States:
+There are different ways ISPs are operating in the United States to deliver different types of internet to different locations.

 Cable